Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Thomas Edward Walker - Tableau Software, Inc.

 Hey, Zane.
 This is Tom.
-And so, with respect to the seats growing, the metric around that, I'd kind of answer it the same way I answered the question Mark had, which is around normalized bookings.
+And so with respect to the seats growing, the metric around that, I'd answer it the same way I answered the question Mark had, which is around normalized bookings.
 If you're trying to get at the fundamental growth of the underlying demand that we're seeing, that's what we're using that normalized bookings for, and so the overall 21% is what it is.
-But, again, I'd also point towards the ARR, because that will be the thing that'll continue to grow, because we are firm, firm, firm believers that analytics is getting more and more pervasive inside of organizations, and organizations that are doing that are having better results.
+But again, I'd also point towards the ARR because that will be the thing that will continue to grow because we are firm, firm, firm believers that analytics is getting more and more pervasive inside of organizations, and organizations that are doing that are having better results.
 So we think there's a really big opportunity for us to continue to expand inside our accounts.

 Zane Brandon Chrane - Sanford C. Bernstein & Co.
 LLC